Shifting to responsible mobility calls for far-reaching policy action

 Incentives are key to facilitating the ecological transition, as well as market cues for integrating environmental impacts into current offerings.
 To speed up this transition, public authorities must channel significant financial resources into new mobility until it achieves economic equilibrium and becomes competitive by itself.

-emitting greenhouse gas (GHG) emissions will be sold in 2025 – is the goal set by the City of Amsterdam
+cars emitting greenhouse gas (GHG) emissions to be sold from 2030 = the challenge set by the City of Amsterdam.

 Singapore anticipated the arrival of autonomous cars